roadrunner-server/roadrunner-docs/docs/en/http/cache.md

 | `ykeys.{key name}.headers.{header name}`          | (DEPRECATED) Header name that should be present a match the regex to be part of the ykey group                                              | `Content-Type: json`                                                                                                      |
 | `ykeys.{key name}.url`                            | (DEPRECATED) Url that should match to be part of the ykey group                                                                             | `.+`                                                                                                                      |

-Have a look at the [Souin documentation](https://github.com/darkweak/souin) if you need more informations.